okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oin-scim/index.md

 2. [Sign up for Runscope](http://www.runscope.com/signup).
 3. You may see a tutorial after signing up for Runscope, if so, click "Skip Tutorial".
 4. You should now see a screen that says "API Tests".
-5. In the lower left of your screen, click on the "Import Tests" link.
+5. In the lower left of your screen, click the "Import Tests" link.
 6. You should now see a title that starts with "Import Tests into &#x2026;"
 7. Select "Runscope API Tests" as the format to import
 8. Click the "Choose File" button and select the JSON file that you saved in Step 1.
 9. Click the blue "Import API Test" button.
-10. After the import completes, click on the "All Tests" link on the left hand side of your screen.
+10. After the import completes, click the "All Tests" link on the left hand side of your screen.

 Now that you've imported Okta's SCIM test suite into Runscope, your next step will be to customize the test suite for the SCIM integration that you are writing.